 The waistcoat has six buttons with five to button.
 The inside of waistcoat and the sleeves share the same navy and white striped lining.
 The trousers are cut with double forward pleats and have button side adjusters and plain hems.

-Connery wears shirt in white with a faint broken grey stripe that has a spread collar, front placket and double cuffs with rounded corners, and he wears a black knitted silk tie tied in a four-in-hand knot.
+Connery wears shirt from Frank Foster in white with a faint broken grey stripe.
+The shirt has a spread collar, front placket and double cuffs with rounded corners.
+The tie Connery wears is the Fleming Bond favourite: a black knitted silk tie tied in a four-in-hand knot.
 The knitted tie is too casual for this dark three-piece suit, and not appropriate for a meeting with the president.
 A black grenadine tie like Connery usually wears in his other Bond films would go better with the suit and for the occasion.
 His shoes are black.

 This suit is very similar to the next suit Bond wears, featured in Thunderball‘s pre-title sequence.
 The Thunderball suit differs most obviously by having a straight bottom to the waistcoat and turn-ups on the trousers.